-- 17. The Program continues to support the participating countries' efforts to implement and enhance their risk management systems.
-The following elements are stressed as essential pillars for risk management: - (i) change in corporate culture of customs administrations from "control-orientation" to "compliance facilitation" or "informed-compliance" where customs tries its best to serve the business community for economic development; - (ii) introduction of a structured approach to data review, taking into account the evolving and country-specific nature of risks; and - (iii) importance of data exchanges among neighboring countries, thus the bilateral Agreement on Mutual Administrative Assistance and Cooperation providing the legal basis for such exchanges. - 18.
+- 14. The Program continues to support the participating countries' efforts to implement and enhance their risk management systems.
+The following elements are stressed as essential pillars for risk management: - change in corporate culture of customs administrations from "controlorientation" to "compliance facilitation" or "informed-compliance" where customs tries its best to serve the business community for economic development; - (ii) introduction of a structured approach to data review, taking into account the evolving and country-specific nature of risks; and - (iii) importance of data exchanges among neighboring countries, thus the bilateral Agreement on Mutual Administrative Assistance and Cooperation providing the legal basis for such exchanges. - 15.
 For countries at the early stage of introducing risk management systems, the emphasis was on identifying a "baseline of compliance" in relation to traders and companies to be inspected.
 This enables customs to determine a level of non-compliance which is the target of a risk management system.
-Incentives should be provided to traders with good compliance records such as fast-track clearance.
-Japan's application of risk management in customs reform and modernization will be discussed in greater detail during the Regional Forum in Tokyo in April.
-WCO will conduct a diagnostic study in Mongolia in relation to the New Framework of Standards.
+Incentives should be provided to traders with good compliance records such as fast-track clearance. - 16.
+Japan's application of risk management in customs reform and modernization was discussed in greater detail during the April 2006 Tokyo Forum.
+During the July Urumqi Seminar, the PRC shared key recommendations of the WCO diagnostic mission including the need to introduce a more comprehensive risk management system which also addresses security issues, instead of merely focusing on fraud and smuggling activities.
+The Program produced a publication entitled "Risk Management: Catalyst of Customs Reforms and Modernization" highlighting experiences and initiatives of CAREC participating countries.